All Episodes

 He's a climate activist.

-Susan Rice, you know, she went from national security advisor to domestic policy advisor, never heard a peep from her.
+Susan Rice, you know, she went from national security advisor to domestic policy advisor.

-But she was the one that was working on getting all the departments and agencies and leveraging them so that the 2024 election is as baked as they could possibly make it before we even get to election day.
+But she was the one that was working on getting all the departments and agencies and leveraging them so that the 2024 election is as baked as they could possibly make it before we even get to Election Day.

-These are but just two the teachers' unions, you know, Randy Weingarten at the um she has at her disposal as the head of the teachers union, three hundred million dollars.
+You know, Randy Weingarten at the, she has at her disposal as the head of the teachers union $300 million.

 It was actually counterfeit.